OpenPPL/ppl.nn/docs/en/building-from-source.md

 Using vs2015 for example:

 ```
-build.bat -G "Visual Studio 14 2015 Win64" -DHPCC_USE_CUDA=ON
+build.bat -G "Visual Studio 14 2015 Win64" -DPPLNN_USE_CUDA=ON
 ```

 Headers and libraries are installed in `pplnn-build/install`.